LucaSamore/Whodunnit/README.md

    ```powershell
    $env:GROQ_API_KEY="your-api-key-here"
    ```
+ > **Note**: If the `GROQ_API_KEY` environment variable is not set, the game will still start but it will always use the same case regardless of the game's parameterization.

 For convenience on Linux/macOS, you can create a setup script based on [setup.example.sh](setup.example.sh):

    ```bash
    cp setup.example.sh setup.sh